CAST-Extend/com.castsoftware.aip.datamart/README.md

 A dimension table to filter measures according to rules contribution.
 * Each row is a rule definition from the Assessment Model of the latest snapshot according to the 'functional/capture date' of each application , when a result exist for this application snapshot.
 * The list of Business Criteria is closed. no custom business criteria are taken into account.
-* In case of a rule with multiple technical criteria contributions, we select the contribution with the highest impact on grades considering the critical attribute and the weight attribute..
+* In case of a rule with multiple technical criteria contributions, we select the contribution with the highest impact on grades considering the critical attribute and the weight attribute.

 ```
 COLUMN                               | TYPE     | DESCRIPTION